VeraLiconaResearchGroup/Benchmarking_TSDiscretizations/pyTEDIE/README.md

 1. Qualification: run sign test
 2. Evaluaton: calculate mean area between the curves (MABC) metric

-This script will take in the original time series and any number of candidate discretized time series.
-It calculates and saves a dictionary of each discretization's MABCs in a numpy file, and prints the best discretization to console.
+This script takes an original time series and any number of candidate discretized time series.
+It calculates and saves a dictionary of each discretization's MABC in a numpy file, and prints the best discretization to console.

-Note: Discretized time series that fail the qualification have MABCs of infinity (and thus will never be the best unless no discretizations qualify).
+Note: Discretized time series that fail qualification have MABCs of infinity (and thus will never be the best, unless no other discretizations qualify).

 ## Prereqs and Dependencies
 All open source: